MD-Mahedi-Hasan/Test-Case-Report/README.md

 - This assignment is about Bug Report of Dmoney-Trnx-API,, And also Bug Report for OrangeHRM App.

-- Standard Test Case of Bkash App- Send Money And Payment Method.
+- Standard Test Case of Bkash App - Send Money And Payment Method.